 How do you use CBD for dog seizures?

 If you’re unfamiliar with CBD and what to look for, a good place to start is checking for quality.
 Fortunately, you can find high-quality CBD in the form of oil, capsules, and dog treats.
 Once you’ve identified an appropriate form of CBD, check to see if it’s organic and how it’s been processed.
 High-quality CBD oils are made from organically grown hemp and are not processed.
 CBD oils also vary in bioavailability.
 You will want to find a product with high bioavailability.
-Canna-Pet products provide 10-15 times more bioavailability than traditionally digested products.
+Canna-Pet CBD for pets products provide 10-15 times more bioavailability than traditionally digested products.

 Now that you know more about the impact CBD oil can have on your dog’s seizures, you may want to consider it as a primary method of treatment – especially for pups with recurring seizures or epilepsy.
 Given the effectiveness of CBD, it’s no wonder more dog owners are giving it a try.